The online product sourcing landscape has changed. B2B consumers are no longer satisfied with data buried in catalogs and PDFs.

 Reaching the right audience makes all the difference in increasing sales, but buyers will seek out different kinds of content depending on where they are in the buying cycle.
 While some engineers look for quick and informative videos, others prefer reading full guides.
 Offering varied types of content allow your business to potentially connect and develop stronger relationships with customers.

-Thomas Tip: We offer free video production services with our advertising program.
+Thomas Tip: We offer free video production services with purchase of our advertising program.
 Today, videos have been helping manufacturers get more RFQs and sell complex products.

-By the mid and late stages of the buying cycle, buyers will seek out sources of detailed technical information, such as product catalogs.
+By the mid and late stages of the buying cycle, buyers will seek out detailed technical information sources, such as product catalogs.
 A recent survey of industrial buyers shows that 82% find this kind of information influential — more so than pricing.

-As a result of today's shifts in buying behavior, leading industrial manufacturers are transforming their online catalogs to resemble a rich experience like Amazon’s, shifting to direct-to-consumer selling — and filling their catalogs with technical data and specifications to make it easy for engineering and sourcing professionals to find their products.
+As buying behavior shifts, leading industrial manufacturers are transforming their online catalogs to resemble a rich experience like Amazon's, shifting to direct-to-consumer selling — and filling their catalogs with technical data and specifications to make it easy for engineering and sourcing professionals to find their products.
 Suppliers need to break out the big guns: sales drawings, technical specifications, tolerances, certifications, equipment lists and more.
 Many engineers and technical buyers require downloadable CAD drawings where applicable, and failure to deliver on this content means a major risk of losing the sale.

 Content on your website at a minimum should include: